Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/05_Ontologies.md

 **Lecture:**

-- The lecture should contain the following contents (see Resources 1&ndash;3):
+- The lecture should contain the following contents (see Resources&nbsp;1&ndash;3):
     - basic concepts of linked data,
     - relevant standards and technologies (such as URI, HTTP, ...), and
     - relationship between ontologies and linked data.

 **Exercise:**

-- First, the instructor should demonstrate how to execute queries on linked data, e.g. with SPARQL (see Resource 4 for an example service that can be run in the browser).
+- First, the instructor should demonstrate how to execute queries on linked data, e.g. with SPARQL (see Resource&nbsp;4 for an example service that can be run in the browser).
 - Then, the learners should modify or create their own queries (see the info box below for example queries).
 - Depending on the level of the learners, they should either modify only existing queries or create queries on their own.